-The classic Ford Thunderbird, or T-Bird, was produced from 1955 through 2005 and underwent 11 generations of remodeling.
+The Ford Thunderbird classic cars, or T-Birds, were produced from 1955 through 2005 and underwent 11 generations of remodeling.
 The first two-passenger model was designed in response to the previous introduction of the now classic Chevrolet Corvette.
 However unlike General Motors with their sporty Corvette, who missed the market by beginning with a six-cylinder engine, the T-Bird was introduced with a 292 cubic inch V-8 and luxury amenities and outsold the Corvette by a margin of over 20 to one.

 Search For Your Favorite VehicleEnter keywords (Ex: 1919 Ford, black) or filter